zzzprojects/docs/entityframework-classic.net/pages/features/provider-postgresql.md

 ## Configuration

-- In the defaultConnectionFactory: `EntityFramework6.Npgsql` must be replace by `Z.EntityFramework.Classic.Npgsql`
+- In the defaultConnectionFactory: `EntityFramework6.Npgsql` must be replaced by `Z.EntityFramework.Classic.Npgsql`
 - In the provider: `EntityFramework6.Npgsql` must be replaced by `Z.EntityFramework.Classic.Npgsql`

 From